Wayside: A Serial Novel - Episode 4

 “Your choice of a shuttered amusement park to host this community seems rather unconventional.
 Tell me about that.”

 “We are a separatist society.
 We were well before we moved to Wayside.
-For years, many of the people in our community lived in isolation at home because it wasn’t safe for them to participate in public life.
+Since the beginning of the Covid pandemic, many in our community had become very isolated since they couldn't participate in public life safely.
 Now we have a place to call home in the real world, where we’re committed to keeping each other safe.”

-“So those individuals with persistent Covid… I take it they’re not well?
+"Long Covid," she repeated the phrase, then paused for effect.
+"Tell me more about your community members with Long Covid.
+How do they fit into Wayside?
+I take it they’re not well?
 Are they bedbound?
 Do they require care around the clock?”

 “That must be costly.
 How do those people contribute to the community?”

 “They don’t get up and go to work every day, if that’s what you mean.
-Many of them don’t have health insurance because they can no longer work; they’re too young for Medicare, and several have been denied disability benefits.
+Many of them don’t have health insurance because they can no longer work; several have been denied disability benefits.
 They’re still a part of our community.
 They’re the ones who needed Wayside the most.
 The world outside our gates failed them and left them to die, so we brought in as many as we could accommodate with the resources we currently have.”

 At Bonfire Pavilion, Waysiders shook their head and groaned, mumbling their discontent with the assault on Ben’s integrity – and their own by extension.
 A few angry shouts erupted from the audience.